Manjunath777rgowda/mcmd/README.md

 bash <(curl -s https://raw.githubusercontent.com/Manjunath777rgowda/mcmd/main/install.sh)
 ```

+### `Note: If the installation fails, please open a new terminal tab and try again.`

 ## Usage

 Once installed, you can use the `mcmd` command.
 Below is the help message for `mcmd`: